buildingSMART/BCF-XML/README.md

 BCF
 ===

-Public repo for work on the Building Collaboration Standard BCF 2.0.
+Public repo for work on the Building Collaboration Format standard BCF 2.0.
 Read all about the technical documentation on https://github.com/BuildingSMART/BCF/tree/master/Documentation